androportal/ABTcore/README.md

 gkAakashCore
 =======
-This is repository of core_engine for porting gnukhata on android
+1.This is core_engine for porting gnukhata on android